IZ-Labs/PrusaCam/README.md

 ## Credits

-esp32cam-rtsp depends on PlatformIO, Bootstrap 5 and Micro-RTSP by Kevin Hester.
+esp32cam-rtsp-PrusaConnect is a fork of esp32cam-rtsp by rzeldent. esp32cam-rtsp depends on PlatformIO, Bootstrap 5 and Micro-RTSP by Kevin Hester.

 ## Change history

+- July 2023
+  - Added the Prusa Connect push snapshot mode
 - March 2023
   - Added options to set PSRAM / Frame buffers
   - Added JPEG Motion streaming